hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 ### Setup Script

 Some operating systems have a setup script (stored in `unit_tests/web_tests/setup_scripts`) to automate the setup.

+Note that the setup scripts assume the cloudscheduler repository is in the home directory.

 #### Object Setup